How Much Does It Cost to Install a Home Fire Sprinkler System?

 Fire sprinkler systems can give you more time to get out of the house.
 The NFSA reports that people are 81% less likely to die in a home fire when a residential fire sprinkler system is installed, and property damage is reduced by up to 70%.

 Curious how much you might have to shell out for a sprinkler system?
-Here’s a cost breakdown.
+Here’s how the costs shake out.

 How Much Does a Residential Fire Sprinkler System Cost?

 The cost to install a fire sprinkler system depends on how much space needs to be covered, the type of fire sprinklers you’re using and if there are any add-ons.
 It also matters if you’re installing a fire sprinkler system in a new construction project or retrofitting an existing property.

 It costs between $1 and $2 (CAD 1 to CAD 3) per square foot of coverage area to install a sprinkler system in a new build.

 To install a system in an existing home, it costs $2 to $7 (CAD 2 to CAD 9) per square foot.
 For older homes, it may cost up to $10 (CAD 13) per square foot.